amandayu255/CSC365/README.md

 ### 3. Run `npm run dev`

-It'll should the app in the development mode.\
+It will show the app in the development mode.\
 Open [http://localhost:5173](http://localhost:5173) to view it in your browser.

 The page will reload when you make changes.